datakabeta/india-telco-prepaid-churn-prediction/README.md

-# churn_prediction
+# india-telco-prepaid-churn-prediction
-Predict churn for a B2B software
+Predict churn of an Indian telecom (numbers are